Welcome to the Hochberg Middle School

 Washington D.C.
 Trip

-Students in 8th grade participate in an annual trip to Washington, D.C.
+Students in 8th grade participate in an annual trip to Washington, D.C. and surrounding area.

 Visiting our nation’s capital represents an important opportunity for our students to learn about our country and its government.
 The trip is tied to our 8th grade U.S. history curriculum, as well as the 8th grade courses covering the history of the Holocaust and Jewish advocacy.